-We recently entered into a cooperation agreement with Smulders.
-In the future we may conduct a portion of our operations through joint ventures and strategic alliances with business partners.
+We may conduct a portion of our operations through joint ventures and strategic alliances with business partners.
 In any such arrangement, differences in views among the participants may result in delayed decisions or in failures to reach agreement on certain matters, or to do so in a timely manner.
-In any joint ventures or strategic alliance in which we hold a non-controlling interest, we may have limited control over many decisions relating to joint venture operations and internal controls relating to operations.
+In any joint venture or strategic alliance in which we hold a non-controlling interest, we may have limited control over many decisions relating to joint venture operations and internal controls relating to operations.
 We also cannot control the actions of our partners, including any non-performance, default, or bankruptcy of our partners, and we would likely share liability or have joint and/or several liability with our partners for joint venture matters.